The Landscape

 Route map and cycling junctions

-Start and finish near bike node 62 on the Groeneweg in Graft.
+Start and finish near cycling junction 62 on the Groeneweg in Graft.
 Because this is a circular route, you can also start at one of the other cycling junctions along the route.

 62